🍽 RiskyEats

 How Severity Is Scored

-The card severity score is inspection-derived and has no theoretical maximum.
-Higher means worse.
-The formula is high-priority violations times 100, intermediate violations times 10, basic violations times 1, plus 50 points when pest evidence is present.
+The inspection-derived severity is a weighted count: high-priority violations times 100, intermediate violations times 10, basic violations times 1, plus 50 points when pest evidence is present.
 A clean inspection scores 0; one high-priority citation scores 100.
+This raw severity is then normalized onto the fixed 0–100 RiskyEats Score scale (100 = worst), and blended 50/50 with the lifetime PHR when available.

 Letter Grade

 Letter grades are derived from the inspection or pattern that earned the restaurant its card placement.
-Red Alert cards receive F, Clean Plates receive A, Recent Failures use the earning inspection after callback visits are skipped, and chronic or bad-actor cards use closure and complaint history so a clean latest callback does not erase the pattern.
+Red Alert cards receive F, Clean Plates receive A, Near Miss cards use the earning inspection after callback visits are skipped, and Chronic Violation Record cards use closure and complaint history so a clean latest callback does not erase the pattern.

 Clean Run